 Non-deductible Pay or Play Penalties

 If you incur penalties, they are non-deductible.
 This actually hurts for-profits a bit more than NFPs, though that’s of little comfort.
-Remember: the ACA does not require any employer of any size to offer health insurance; it only says that if you have more than 99 FTEs this year (make sure you understand the definition of full-time employee) and more than 50 next year, you will be penalized if you don’t offer coverage that meets the ACA requirements.
+Remember: the Affordable Care Act does not require any employer of any size to offer health insurance.
+It only says that if you have more than 99 FTEs this year and more than 50 next year, you will be penalized if you don’t offer coverage that meets the ACA requirements.

 Health Plan Reporting Requirements (IRS Code Section 6055)

 This requirement applies to Applicable Large Employers (ALEs) (you have more than 50 FTEs this year).
-If you are an ALE, you will need to file an annual return with the IRS that reports coverage for your employees, plus provide statements to the covered individuals.
-The first returns are due in 2016 for 2015 health plan coverage, so this information tracking needs to be happening now.
+If you are an ALE, you will need to file an annual return with the IRS that reports coverage for your employees.
+Additionally, you will need to provide statements to the covered individuals.
+The first returns are due in 2016 for 2015 health plan coverage, so this tracking needs to be happening now.
 The reporting requirement applies to both self-funded and fully-insured plans.

-If you don’t know whether or not you’re an ALE, please get help immediately because you are subject to the ACA employer reporting requirements in 2015 and penalties may already be accruing.
+If you don’t know whether or not you’re an ALE, please get help immediately.
+You may be subject to the ACA employer reporting requirements in 2015 and penalties may already be accruing.
 Ready or not, here they come.
 Employer Penalty Rules.
 These apply only to ALEs.
 (Non-ALEs, heave a sigh of relief and skip this!)
-In summary, if you’re an ALE that does not offer health coverage to FTEs and their dependent children that meets both “affordable” and “minimum value” guidelines, you will be penalized if even one FTE gets coverage through our Exchange, WashingtonHealthPlanFinder, and gets a government subsidy.
+In summary, if you’re an ALE that does not offer health coverage to FTEs and their dependent children that meets both “affordable” and “minimum value” guidelines, you will be penalized.
+Penalization can occur if even one FTE gets coverage through our Exchange, WashingtonHealthPlanFinder, and gets a government subsidy.
 Work closely with your benefits advisor to assure you are in compliance or be prepared to pay the penalties.

-For a comprehensive checklist, I’ve provided this link to a download on our website, that goes into detail about these tasks:
+For a comprehensive checklist, I’ve provided this link to a download on our website.
+The checklist goes into detail about these tasks:

 - Determine if you’re an ALE (Applicable Large Employer)